mvolkmann/blog/src/meteor.md

   - `main.js`
 - `imports`
   - `\*.js`
+- `.meteor`

+Additional files can be added to all the directories listed above expect `.meteor`.
-All client-side files can be placed in the `client` directory and all server-side files can be placed in the `server` directory.
+All client-side files should be placed in the `client` directory and all server-side files should be placed in the `server` directory.
+Files that are shared by client and server code should be placed in the `imports` directory.
+The `.meteor` directory holds files that Meteor uses for bookkeeping and these files should not be manually modified.

 In the past Meteor eagerly loaded files outside the `imports` directory and lazily loaded files inside the `imports` directory.